SEKAR-VR/Sekar-veeramuthu-intern-repo/duplicate-repo/milestone 3/Git understanding.md

 `git cherry-pick` was really cool—it let me pull in one commit without merging everything.
 And `git blame` was very detailed; I could see exactly who changed each line.
 These tools are really powerful, especially when working in a team with lots of changes.
+##  Branching & Team Collaboration

+### Why is pushing directly to main problematic?

+I learned that pushing directly to `main` can be risky because any mistakes or bugs go straight into the official project.
+This could break the code or affect other developers' work.
+When I switched back to `main` after committing on `conflict-branch`, I saw that my changes were not there — which means I kept the `main` branch clean and safe.

+---

+### How do branches help with reviewing code?

+Through experimenting with `conflict-branch`, I saw that branches give developers a safe space to work on features or fixes without affecting the main code.
+Teams can review, test, and give feedback before anything is merged.
+This helps catch problems early and keeps everything organized.
+I now understand why pull requests are linked to branches — it’s all part of a clean review process.

+---

+### What happens if two people edit the same file on different branches?

+From my experience testing this with changes on `conflict-branch`, I realized that if two people edit the same file in different branches, Git handles them separately.
+But when the branches are merged, there can be **merge conflicts** if the same lines are changed.
+This made it clear to me why communication and branching are important — so developers can work in parallel without overwriting each other’s work.